thegera4/Workout-app/README.md

 # Workout app
  Android app for working out at home.
 This app uses the methodology 1 and 1 (exercise for 1 minutes and rest for 1 minute).
-It also includes a BMI calculator so you can compare you current shape with the general/recommended standards.
+It also includes a BMI calculator so that you can compare your current shape with the general/recommended standards.

 ![image](https://user-images.githubusercontent.com/84020433/167043462-5f0e6637-ffe6-4124-9a55-a5d3785e4600.png)
 ![image](https://user-images.githubusercontent.com/84020433/167043473-c1d6f818-fce9-43cb-b59f-a7d4c476445d.png)